 - Conspicuously label documents containing trade secrets as “Confidential”.

-- Classify trade secrets as business critical assets and limit access to them among your partners, suppliers, customers, and employees on a need-to-know basis.
+- Classify trade secrets as business-critical assets and limit access to them among your partners, suppliers, customers, and employees on a need-to-know basis.

-- Ensure non disclosure agreements (NDAs) remain in force for a reasonable period after any expiration/termination of employees.
+- Ensure non-disclosure agreements (NDAs) remain in force for a reasonable period after any expiration/termination of employees.
 This should be stipulated in partner NDAs as well.

-When facing nation state actors, only a comprehensive programme can provide the necessary safeguards to protect your business.
+When facing nation-state actors, only a comprehensive programme can provide the necessary safeguards to protect your business.
 Signpost Six has identified fourteen key countermeasures that enable organizations to mitigate insider risks.

 How strong is your insider risk programme?
 Signpost Six can help you assess it with a quick scan to understand where gaps exist and help you design a roadmap for improvement.
-Our specialists can provide targeted guidance on each countermeasures listed above and explain the benefits of a complete insider threat program.
+Our specialists can provide targeted guidance on each countermeasure listed above and explain the benefits of a complete insider threat program.
 Please reach out to us to learn more.
 We look forward to talking with you.